 When I got my UKRI Future Leaders Fellow interview notification, I was honestly a) so shocked that I had got an interview and b) so thrilled at the thought of talking about my project idea for 20 minutes that the nerves didn’t set in straight away.
 But then they did!
-Prior to my UKRI interview, I had not been shortlisted for a lecturing job in five years.
+Prior to my UKRI interview, I had only been shortlisted for one lecturing job in five years (and I couldn’t attend the interview as I got the mumps!).
 I’d had a couple of job interviews straight out of my PhD but nothing since then and had no experience with academic interviews other than this.
 Because of this, and because I knew I would be unemployed if I didn’t get this award, I prepared very thoroughly.
 I also struggle with imposter syndrome and absolutely did not want my nerves to get in the way of this opportunity.
 I wanted to have prepared as much as I could so I could feel fluent and confident on the day.
 I was very lucky that I was able to devote so much time to preparation; I am sure you do not need to do this much (especially if you already have interview experience and experience of talking to very senior academics or professionals).

 Just a note about my background: I graduated with my PhD in Irish & Transatlantic Literature in 2015 and have held postdoctoral fellowships since then.